 Capital gains are profits that an investor has made from selling asset like stocks and real estate.
 Capital gains are differentiated as long-term and short-term for taxation purposes.
 In India, the definition of capital gains for various asset classes is different.

-The holding period for capital gains on sale of immovable property—land and building—to qualify as long term capital gains (LTCG) is proposed to be reduced to 2 years from 3 years in the Union Budget.
-Currently, capital gains on land and building qualify as long term capital gain if holding period is minimum 3 years.
-The base year for calculation of such capital gains with indexation benefit is also proposed to be shifted from 1981 to 2001.
+The holding period for capital gains on sale of immovable property being land and building or both will qualify as long term capital gains (LTCG) if holding period is minimum 2 years.
+The base year for calculation of such capital gains with indexation benefit will be 2001.
 These steps are expected to reduce the capital gains easier.

 A capital gains tax (CGT) is a tax on capital gains, the profit realized on the sale of a non-inventory asset that was purchased at a cost amount that was lower than the amount realized on the sale.
 The most common capital gains are realized from the sale of stocks, bonds, precious metals and property.
 Not all countries implement a capital gains tax and most have different rates of taxation for individuals and corporations.